 - make sure their child gets a suitable full-time education for as long as they are being educated at home

-- play a substantial role in the child's education, although not necessarily by being constantly or actively involved in providing that education
+- play a substantial role in the child's education, but this doesn't necessarily mean being constantly or actively involved in providing that education

-- give access to the resources/materials needed for a suitable education at home
+- have access to the resources/materials needed for a suitable education at home

-- give the child opportunities for interaction with other children and adults
+- give their child opportunities for interaction with other children and adults

 - be responsible for their child’s education, including the cost of sitting any examinations